divyansh3690/FastAPI-App_backend/README.md

 This is a social media posting app where people can share their thoughts, ideas and many more CRUD Operations.

 ## OVERVIEW:
-Go to https://posts-app-backend.onrender.com/ for backend overview.
+Go to https://posts-app-backend.onrender.com/ for backend overview.Wait for 10 seconds give it time to load.
 Keep in mind that this is just backend part of the application .
 Thus, you will need to run it on OpenAPI or Postman.